 German and German Studies

 Students gain fluency and advanced reading comprehension; study prominent works of German literature in their original language; and examine Germany’s history, culture, politics, and contemporary society.
-Majors complete eight upper-level courses and study abroad in Germany, Austria, or Switzerland.
+Majors complete nine upper-level courses and study abroad in Germany, Austria, or Switzerland.
 Course offerings include Advanced Conversation and Problem Solving, Kafka and His Times, The Nazi Period, and Literature and Culture of Fairy Tales.

 Students in the department have access to the German House—which offers housing and cultural events—exchange programs, scholarships through the Federation of German-American clubs, and internships in Germany.